Skip to main content

 “Low-float breakout stock, under $10, high relative volume, preferably with news, breaking out of consolidation.”

-Once your setup is clear, everything becomes modular.
+Once your setup is clear, everything clicks into place.
 Your scanner becomes the automated version of your brain, constantly watching the market so you don’t have to.

 Step 2: Translate Your Strategy Into Filter Conditions